meilisearch/documentation/advanced_guides/prefix.md

 ### Example

-Given a set of words in a dataset :
+Given a set of words in a dataset:

 `film` `cinema` `movies` `show` `harry` `potter` `shine` `musical`